 Keeping the Equilibrium in Your Endocannabinoid System

-It took joining forces of molecular biology, neurology and other fields of medical research to discover that CB1 and CB2 are just a part of much wider system, the ECS.
+It took joining forces of molecular biology, neurology and other fields of medical research.
+That is to discover that CB1 and CB2 are just a part of a much wider system, the ECS.

 It is common to all chordates and consists of three components: a) Endocannabinoids, b) Cannabinoid receptors c) Regulatory enzymes.